davewhiteland/feeblepoint/README.md

 or simply delete and make new.
 There's a blank one called `_slide.html` for you to use (it contains the bare HTML you need for a slide).

-When feeblepoint runs the presentation, it ignores anything that does look like an HTML file with a number before the dot (if you know regexps, that's basically `\w*\d+\.html?`)... which is why the `_slide.html` file can sit there quite happily without breaking anything.
+When feeblepoint runs the presentation, it ignores anything that does not look like an HTML file with a number before the dot (if you know regexps, that's basically `\w*\d+\.html?`)... which is why the `_slide.html` file can sit there quite happily without breaking anything.
 Note that the slide loads the preamble and -- this is important if you want things to work -- the container div with